googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 > [!IMPORTANT]
 >
-> The `ToolboxClient` interacts with network resources using an underlying HTTP
+> The `ToolboxClient` (and its synchronous counterpart `ToolboxSyncClient`)
-> client session.
-If `ToolboxClient` creates this session internally (i.e., you
+> interacts with network resources using an underlying HTTP client session.
+If
-> do not provide a session during initialization), then the `ToolboxClient` is
+> `ToolboxClient` creates this session internally (i.e., you do not provide a
-> responsible for closing it.
-You must ensure the `ToolboxClient` is closed
+> session during initialization), then the `ToolboxClient` is responsible for
-> using `async with ToolboxClient(...) as client:` or by explicitly calling
+> closing it.
+You must ensure the `ToolboxClient` is closed using `async with
-> `await client.close()`.
-This will release the internally managed session and
+> ToolboxClient(...) as client:` or by explicitly calling `await
-> prevent resource leak warnings (like `"Unclosed client session"` from
+> client.close()`.
+This will release the internally managed session and prevent
-> `aiohttp`).
-If you provide an external `aiohttp.ClientSession` during
+> resource leak warnings (like `"Unclosed client session"` from `aiohttp`).
+If
-> `ToolboxClient` initialization, then you are responsible for managing the
+> you provide an external `aiohttp.ClientSession` during `ToolboxClient`
-> lifecycle (including closing) of that external session. `ToolboxClient`'s
+> initialization, then you are responsible for managing the lifecycle (including
-> `close()` method or context manager *will not* close an externally provided
+> closing) of that external session. `ToolboxClient`'s `close()` method or
-> session.
+> context manager *will not* close an externally provided session.

 ## Quickstart